billbuchanan/csn09112/week09_test/README.md

 The two main labs you should know about are here:

-* Lab 5: Crypto - [Lab 5](https://github.com/billbuchanan/csn09112/tree/master/week05_secretkey/labs).
+* Lab 4: Hahing - [Lab 5](https://github.com/billbuchanan/csn09112/tree/master/week05_secretkey/labs).
 Look at Q5.